The Golden City enchants visitors from all over the world.

 - Prague is very walkable.
 You can reach Prague Castle on one end of the city center from Vyšehrad at the opposite end in under an hour.
 However, if you don’t want to use your feet everywhere, hop the public transportation.
 It is both comfortable and affordable (more on that below).

-- You can safely drink the tap water in Prague.
+- You can safely drink tap water in Prague.
 Fill up your bottle from the tap or drink directly from the public fountains.
 There’s no need to pay every time you get thirsty in the Czech capital.
 Besides, beer is cheaper than bottled water in Prague anyway!

 - Do you tip in Prague?
 Tipping in the Czech Republic is not mandatory.
 You can either round the bill or leave approximately 10% on top of it.
-In Prague and other tourist destinations, it is expected from visitors to tip, whereas in the countryside tipping is less often the case.
+In Prague and other tourist destinations, it is expected for visitors to tip, whereas in the countryside tipping is less often the case.

 - You can do many free activities in Prague.
 Exploring the streets of the Old Town, the grounds of the Prague Castle, and Vyšehrad is free of charge.
 Watching artists paint at the Charles Bridge or admiring the bridge itself – as well as all other beautiful constructions crossing the Vltava River – is also free.
 Observing the figurines of the apostles’ parade as the Prague Astronomical Clock strikes comes at no cost as well.

 - Avoid eateries around tourist attractions.
 This Prague travel tip has to be obvious, but sometimes your belly might not want to listen.
-The worst aren’t even the exorbitant prices but the disappointing quality of the served food.
+The worst isn’t even the exorbitant prices but the disappointing quality of the served food.
 The rule of thumb is the closer you are to an attraction, the worse the service and the higher the cost would be.
 Take a moment to look at reviews online before entering a pub or a restaurant.

 Food & Drinks in Prague: What You Shouldn’t Miss Tasting